The Professional Actor Training Program

 The primary focus of the PATP is to provide our actors with the tools and sensibilities to become outstanding theatre actors who are comfortable and effective in all media.
 The faculty is made up of successful theatre professionals who are inspired to teach.

 Importantly, the PATP also strives to inspire life-long exploration and inquiry into the creative spirit that informs the actor’s work.
-We recognize the importance of ensemble work and the necessity of entrepreneurial skills in developing a versatile, evolved actor.
+We recognize the importance of ensemble work, interdisciplinary collaboration, and the necessity of entrepreneurial skills in developing a versatile, evolved actor.

 During their course of study, each student appears in at least seven productions, two self-written solo shows, and extensive scene and technique classes.
 Recognizing the opportunities beyond theatre, we also provide our students with screen-acting opportunities and audition coaching for film, TV, commercials, and new media.
 We provide the means, equipment, and expertise to make professional quality videos to showcase our students’ talents.
 During the third year, classes and projects focusing on career and business become part of the curriculum.

-Acting Studio texts are drawn from Greek drama, Shakespeare, modern classics and absurdism, as well as contemporary authors.
-The focus of acting studio classes is to develop processes in both acting and directing students which they can then apply to a wide variety of scripts and situations.
+Acting Studio texts are drawn from Greek drama, Shakespeare, modern classics and absurdism, and a variety of contemporary authors.
+The focus of acting studio classes is to develop processes that can be applied to a wide variety of scripts and situations.
 Additional courses include Play and Clown, Acting through Song, and Text Analysis.

 Suzuki-based physical training and Viewpoints are taken by all of the graduate acting and directing students every quarter.
 The work is a lab for addressing physical foundations of acting process and the full involvement of the body in space.
-It includes elements of tempo, concentration, power, and the relationship of real and imagined elements on the stage.
+It includes elements of tempo and rhythm, concentration and power, and the relationship of real and imagined elements on the stage.

 MFA actors appear in at least seven productions during their time in the School of Drama.
 Productions cover a wide breadth of period, genre, and style, in order to offer our students the maximum number of opportunities to practice the skills they are gaining in their training.